neuro-symbolic-ai/semeval_2026_task_11/README.md

-# 🧠 SemEval-2026 Task 11: Disentangling Reasoning and Content in LLMs
+# SemEval-2026 Task 11: Disentangling Content and Formal Reasoning in Large Language Models

 Welcome to the official repository for **SemEval-2026 Task 11: Disentangling Content and Formal Reasoning in Large Language Models**.

 ---

-### The Challenge: Content Bias in LLMs
+### The Challenge: Content Biases in LLMs

-A major challenge for Large Language Models (LLMs) is their tendency to confuse logical reasoning with real-world knowledge.
+A major challenge for Large Language Models (LLMs) is their tendency to confuse formal logical validity with the plausibility of arguments.
 This phenomenon, known as the **content effect**, means LLMs often:

 * Overestimate the validity of arguments that align with common knowledge.